lexand/micro-api-framework/README.md

 DTO idea was selected to solve validation problem of input data and simplification in documenting API methods.

 ## TODO
-1. Possibly add PSR-7 support
-2. Add example for access filters
+1. Add example for access filters